CastagnaIT/plugin.video.netflix/README.md

 - Limit InputStream Adaptive max bandwidth<br/>
 In the addon settings go to Expert page open InputStream Adaptive settings and try to set Max Bandwidth between 2.500.000 and 4.000.000

-### My android device supports 4K but does not playback
+### My android device supports 4K but does not playback at 4K
-First, make sure that:
+Before asking for help, please perform the following checks:
-- In the website settings streaming quality is set to Auto or High
+- Verify that your device support Widevine Security Level L1 (use an app like: DRM Info)
-- If possible, that Kodi display resolution is set to 4K
+- Verify that your device is connected to a display and/or amplifier with HDCP 2.2 or higher
-- The device support Widevine security level L1 (use an app like: DRM Info)
+- Verify that in the Netflix website the streaming quality settings is set to Auto or High
-- The device is connected to a display with HDCP 2.2 or higher
+- If possible change Kodi display resolution to 4K.
+If it is not possible, open InputStream Adaptive settings and set `Ignore Display Resolution` to ON
-- In the addon settings use these settings, go to Expert page and set:
+- Verify that in the addon settings these settings (in the Expert page) are set correctly:
 `Enable VP9 profiles` to OFF
 `Enable HEVC profiles` to ON
 `Force support to HDCP 2.2` to ON
-- Open InputStream Adaptive settings and set:
+- Verify that in the InputStream Adaptive add-on these settings are set correctly:
 `Override HDCP status` to ON
 `Stream selection` to Auto